-Members and practitioners can access UM staff through a toll-free number during normal business hours (Monday through Friday, 8 a.m. to 5 p.m., Central Time) for inbound or outbound calls regarding UM issues or questions about the UM process.
-Inbound and outbound communications may include directly speaking with practitioners and members, or fax, electronic or telephone communications (e.g. sending email messages or leaving voicemail messages).
+Members and practitioner providers can access UM staff through a toll-free number during normal business hours (Monday through Friday, 8 a.m. to 5 p.m., Central Time) for inbound or outbound calls regarding UM issues or questions about the UM process.
+TTD/TTY services for deaf, hard of hearing, or speech-impaired members are available.
+The phone numbers are included in the Member Handbook, on the web and in all member letters.
+Additionally, language assistance for members to discuss UM issues is provided either by bilingual staff or through language line services.

+-Inbound and outbound communications may include directly speaking with practitionerproviders and members, or fax, electronic or telephone communications (e.g. sending email messages or leaving voicemail messages).
+Staff identifies them self by name, title, and organization name when initiating or returning calls regarding UM issues.
 After normal business hours and on declared State holidays, calls to the UM department are automatically routed to EPC-NAL.
 EPC-NAL is not a delegated UM entity and therefore does not make authorization decisions.
-EPC-NAL staff will take authorization information for next business day response by the Plan or notify the Plan on-call nurse in cases requiring immediate response.
+EPC-NAL staff will take authorization information for next business day response by the Plan or notify the Plan on-call nurse-staff in cases requiring immediate response.